chinchopa110/Social-Network/README.md

 ### In this application I tried to implement some services that were interesting to me.
 All data is persistently stored in the database(PostgreSQL).
 I also added a simple front from Bootstrap.
 ![image](https://github.com/user-attachments/assets/8ef18bad-2881-4c87-9eeb-2591e02ec041)
 ## Stack of project:
-### Java, Spring Boot, JPA Entity, PostgreSQL, HTML, CSS, JS
+### Java, Spring Boot, JPA Entity, PostgreSQL, Docker, HTML, CSS, JS